electron/node-rcedit/README.md

 Node module to edit resources of Windows executables.

+## Requirements

+On platforms other than Windows, you will need to have [Wine](http://winehq.org) 1.6 or later installed and in the system path.

-## Docs
+## Usage

 ```javascript
 const rcedit = require('rcedit')
 ```

-On platforms other than Windows, you will need to have [Wine](http://winehq.org) 1.6 or later installed and in the system path.

 ### `async rcedit(exePath, options)`